-In my classroom, students learn to express informed positions around global historical and contemporary topics and become active members of their communities.
+In my classroom, students learn to express informed positions around global historical and contemporary topics.
 I emphasize collaboration and exchange between students to foster intellectual community.

 As the Interim Director of the Emory Writing Center during the 2015-2016 academic year, I supervised and mentored nineteen undergraduate tutors and six graduate fellows.
 In this position, I supervised and mentored undergraduate tutors and graduate fellows.
 I organized and led training in traditional and digital writing and supported undergraduate and graduate research in Writing Center Studies.
 I built connections with programs on campus as well as community partnerships.
 As a writing center fellow during the previous year, I worked with ESL students, heritage language speakers, and first-generation college students.